eleschrott/PWM-Frequency-Booster/README.md

 If your fan works like a speaker, you know what I mean :smirk:

 An ATtiny85 or similar MCU, convert the low pwm-frequency of **976.5625Hz** (e.g. a standard Arduino pwm frequency) up to **32KHz**.
-You need only a cheap ATTiny model, this program and a 10k resistor.
+You need only a cheap ATtiny model, this program and a 10k resistor.
 The duty cycle of the puls is not touched, that means:
 ````
 Input Duty Cycle = Output Duty Cycle
 ````